ThomasNJordan/BHS-FTC/README.md

 * [Running](#prerequisites)

 ## General Info
 BHS-FTC is a fork of the existing FTC-APP code.
-There is a sample Tele-Op and Autonimous Program to give an idea of what the code will look like.
+There is a sample Tele-Op and Autonomous Program to give an idea of what the code will look like.
 All code used for the robot will be placed in **TeamCode/java/org/firstinspires/ftc/teamcode**

 Our phones will be running Android 10.
 You can build the app on the following platforms:
 * Windows